Deadlines and Important Dates

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

 Specifically, as an applicant to Penn State's online MPS in Nutritional Sciences program, you must have a bachelor's degree in nutrition, animal sciences, food science, dietetics, or a related biological/biomedical or health sciences discipline.
-In addition, undergraduate course prerequisites may be required for admission based on your educational background.
-Please contact the program for more information.
+In addition, our prerequisite undergraduate courses for admission include a 3-credit course in each of the following: organic chemistry, biochemistry, physiology, an introductory nutrition course (equivalent to Penn State's NUTR 251), and one advanced nutrition course (higher level than introductory nutrition).
+A lab component is not required.
+Students must obtain a grade of B or better (3.0 on a 4.0 scale) in each of these courses to be considered for admission.
+We encourage you to contact the program for more information about the prerequisites.

 Start Your Application

 You can begin your online application at any time.
 Your progress within the online application system will be saved as you go, allowing you to return at any point as you gather additional information and required materials.